Depreciation, amortisation, and depletion

 For companies taxed under the tax consolidation regime, the deduction limit will refer to the tax group.
 Nonetheless, the company’s net financial expenses available for deduction at the time of its inclusion in the group will be deducted, up to the limit of 30% of its operating profit.
 When a company stops forming part of the group or the group is extinguished and there are net financial expenses available for deduction, the rule will be similar to that for assigning tax losses to the companies that formed part of the group.

-Limits on the deduction of financial expenses will not be applicable for dissolved companies for the tax period in which they are dissolved, unless the company is dissolved as a result of a restructuring operation.
+Limits on the deduction of financial expenses will not apply to dissolved companies for the tax period in which they are dissolved, unless the company is dissolved as a result of a restructuring operation.

-Finally, limits on the deduction of financial expenses will not apply to (i) insurance companies or to (ii) credit institutions.
+Finally, limits on the deduction of financial expenses will not apply to insurance companies or credit institutions.
 Financial expenses that have not been deducted due to the application of this limit can be deducted in subsequent tax periods for an unlimited period of time.

 Specific limit on the deduction of financial expenses on the acquisition of interests in the capital or equity of any type of company